 The Heidelberg Institute for Theoretical Studies was established in 2010 by the physicist and SAP co-founder Klaus Tschira (1940-2015) and the Klaus Tschira Foundation as a private, non-profit research institute.
 It conducts basic research in the natural sciences, mathematical and computer sciences.
 Major research directions include complex simulations across scales, making sense of data, and enabling science via computational research.
 Application areas range from molecular biology to astrophysics.
 An essential characteristic of the Institute is interdisciplinarity, implemented in numerous cross-group and cross-disciplinary projects.

-In September 2014, the HITS Foundation was established and is one of the shareholders of HITS gGmbH, together with Heidelberg University and the Karlsruhe Institute of Technology (KIT).
-Furthermore, HITS cooperates with other universities and research institutes, as well as with industrial partners.
-HITS’ primary funding agencies are the Federal Ministry of Education and Research, the German Research Foundation and the European Union.
+Main shareholder of the HITS gGmbH is the HITS-Stiftung (HITS Foundation, see below), which is a subsidiary of the Klaus Tschira Foundation (KTS).
+Its primary purpose is to provide base funding for HITS, with funds received by the KTS.
+Other shareholders are Heidelberg University and the Karlsruhe Institute of Technology (KIT).
+Part of their cooperation are shared appointments of HITS group leaders, who will also hold a professorship at one of the two universities.
+In addition, HITS cooperates with other universities and research institutes, as well as with industrial partners; its primary third-party funding agencies are the Federal Ministry of Education and Research, the German Research Foundation and the European Union.

 The “HITS-Stiftung” is a foundation vested with legal capacity.
-Its primary purpose is to provide base funding for HITS.
+Its primary purpose is to provide base funding for HITS, with funds received by the Klaus Tschira Foundation.
 Other purposes include: